nens/threedi-docs/source/a_releasenotes.rst

 - Bug fixes in the calculation core
 - Update land use map for the calculation of damage estimations

 Download the latest version of the Modeller Interface here.
 For QGIS users: upgrade the plugin using the plugin panel.
-The latest version is 1.16.
+The latest version is of the ThreediToolbox 1.16, the latest version the Threedi-API-QGIS client is 2.4.0

 Local calculation of water depth & water level maps
 ====================================================